Leith-Gharbi/todolist/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 <#
 .SYNOPSIS
-    Retrieves user information from Azure Active Directory based on the provided User Principal Name (UPN).
+    Retrieves the phone number assigned to a user in Microsoft Teams based on the provided User Principal Name (UPN).

 .DESCRIPTION
-    This script connects to Azure Active Directory, retrieves user details for the specified UPN, and returns the information as a PSCustomObject.
+    This script connects to Microsoft Teams, retrieves the phone number assigned to the specified UPN, and returns the information as a PSCustomObject.

 .PARAMETER UserPrincipalName
-    The User Principal Name (UPN) of the user whose information is to be retrieved.
+    The User Principal Name (UPN) of the user whose phone number is to be retrieved.

 .EXAMPLE
-    .\Get-AzureADUserInfo.ps1 -UserPrincipalName "user@domain.com"
+    .\Get-TeamsUserPhoneNumber.ps1 -UserPrincipalName "user@domain.com"

 .NOTES
     Author: Your Name